- Aged Care

 Hydrotherapy is a form of therapy that a Physiotherapist will use to help someone achieve their goals.
 Typically, it is a form of therapy to help with pain management, strength or endurance in a more tolerant or tolerable environment for that person.
+There are many benefits to someone receiving therapy standing and moving in water including making the exercises feel easier and provides a comfortable atmosphere.

 Community Therapy usually combines hydrotherapy with land-based exercises as well, so that over time the person’s strength and balance and endurance improves on the land as well as in the water.